 - Moscow mule: Choose either ginger ale or ginger beer when making this cocktail.
-Add lime juice, vodka and garnish with a lime wedge.
+Add lime juice and vodka, and garnish with a lime wedge.
 While you should serve this beverage in a copper mule mug for it to be traditional, you can use a regular glass, and it will turn out just as good.

 - Screwdriver: The most straightforward mixed drink of all combines orange juice and vodka.
 Adjust the ratios to suit your preference, and try fresh-squeezed orange juice for an even better taste.

-Play around with different flavors of vodka to suit your tastes and add dimension to these and other cocktails.
+Play around with different vodka flavors to suit your tastes and add dimension to these and other cocktails.
 Since vodka is such a versatile and neutral hard liquor, it is one you’ll want to keep in your cabinet.